anekkunt/protobuf/README.md

-Required pkg: protobug lib and compilier
+Required pkg: protobuf lib and compilier

 sh run.sh   #to compile and run the program.